Spain Company Registration: Procedure & Benefits

 The Spanish Tax Agency takes pride in having a fully automated system where the majority of transactions and agreements may be made online.
 The aggregate tax burden across all Spanish-based businesses is significantly lower than that of the UE-28 and the Eurozone.

-The procedure to register a company in Spain is mentioned below:
+The procedure to start a company in Spain is mentioned below:

 procedure for company registration in spain